Sacrafex/OAS/README.md

 To-Do:

-Make it use GitHub's REST API instead of Discord.
+Find a way to host the Files instead of Discord

 Improve Styling